We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• An empty list of functions should return the identity function.
+• An empty list of functions defaults to the identity function.

 Space and Time Complexity